This article was last updated on November 2017

 Outside of open enrollment, the only way to sign up for health insurance on a state or federal marketplace is to qualify for a special enrollment period.
 Just as employers offer a window of time to enroll in or modify your coverage if you have a baby or get married, the government allows people to change their health plans or sign up for new ones if they experience a qualifying life event, such as:

 - Childbirth or adoption

 - Losing existing coverage

 - Becoming a citizen

 There are other qualifying life events that may enable you to sign up for marketplace coverage outside of open enrollment.
-The only way to know for sure is to apply.
-You only have 60 days from the date of the event to enroll.
-If you don’t sign up within your approved window, then you’ll have to pay the penalty fee for not getting coverage.
+The only way to know for sure is to apply. typically you only have 60 days from the date of the event to enroll.
+If you don't sign up within your approved window, then you'll have to pay the penalty fee for not getting coverage.